pydicom/pynetdicom/dev/_sources/user/ae.rst.txt

 +------------------------+------------------------------------+

-Specifying your own transfer syntax(es) can be done with the *transfer_syntax* keyword parameter parameter as either a single str/UID or a list of str/UIDs:
+Specifying your own transfer syntax(es) can be done with the *transfer_syntax* keyword parameter as either a single str/UID or a list of str/UIDs:

 .. doctest::